 Warehouse and inventory management can be made easier through the use of the proper technology.
 Enterprise resource solutions help companies keep track of the products on their shelves and provide a database of information to track them through the supply chain, all the way to the customer.
 The Houston Chronicle cites having an effective tracking system as one of the signs of good inventory management.
 Being able to organize products within ERP software can help with finding and picking those items later, and companies can also stay on top of cycle counts.

-Supply chain optimization can be made easier through the use of data collection tools like barcode scanning devices.
+The Mobile Data CollectionFactor Supply chain optimization can be made easier through the use of data collection tools like barcode scanning devices.
 Placing barcode labels on items can facilitate tracking throughout the warehouse and supply chain.
 This can be crucial in maintaining productivity and maximizing operations in light of a national or global increase in manufacturing - after all, you want products to be found and shipped to their end destination on time and with fewer mistakes, and that process starts with knowing what you have in your warehouse and where those products are.